schoolofdevops/ansible-tutorial/manuscript/chapter3.md

-# Chapter 3
+# Chapter 3 : Getting Started with Ansible (Ad Hoc Server Management)

 ## 3.1 Creating Project Specific Ansible Configuration

-Lets create a custom configuration file for our project.
-This will override the values int he default file at /etc/ansible/ansible/cfg.
+The default configurations for ansible resides at /etc/ansible/ansible.cfg.
+Instead of relying on defaults, we are going to creates  a custom configuration file for our project.
+The advantage with that is we could take this configurations on any host and execute it the same way, without touching the default system configurations.
+This custom configurations will essentially  override the values in /etc/ansible/ansible/cfg.

 ###  Ansible configuration file